ibrahimsifat/Serabuy-Client/README.md

-Tech and Packages we use in this project:
+Tech and Packages use in this project:

     1. React.Js Library Next.js.
-    2. Tailwindcss for all css design.
+    2. Tailwindcss for all CSS designs.
     3. Axios for data fetching.
     4. React-dropzone for image upload.
     5. React Icons for all Icons.